harrymt/spring-boot-dockerized/README.md

 ### FAQ

 - Could not build image: Connection Refused?
-    - Tick 'Expose daemon on tcp://localhost:2375 without TLS' on Docker->Settings->General
+    - If you are on Docker for Windows: Tick 'Expose daemon on tcp://localhost:2375 without TLS' on Docker->Settings->General